CodeIsaMystic/dbsh-template/README.md

   NPM Packages:

-    . webpack-cli: The command line interface.
+    . webpack-cli: the command line interface.

-    . webpack-dev-server : Used to quickly develop an application.
+    . webpack-dev-server : used to quickly develop an application.
 See the development guide to get started.

-    . html-webpack-plugin : That simplifies creation of HTML files to serve your webpack bundles.
+    . html-webpack-plugin : that simplifies creation of HTML files to serve your webpack bundles.
 This is especially useful for webpack bundles that include a hash in the filename which changes every compilation.
 You can either let the plugin generate an HTML file for you, supply your own template using lodash templates or use your own loader.

-    . clean-webpack-plugin : This plugin will remove all files inside webpack's output.path directory, as well as all unused webpack assets after every successful rebuild.
+    . clean-webpack-plugin : this plugin will remove all files inside webpack's output.path directory, as well as all unused webpack assets after every successful rebuild.